BornaSadeghi/Vinyl/README.md

 # Vinyl
-A 3D game I developed a long time ago in Unity.
+A 3D game I developed with Unity back in 2017.
 I loved music and playing around with records so I created a little turntable simulator.

 Click this image to redirect to my demonstration video.